Jordan094/Sunderland-Supporters-Quiz/README.md

 ## First Time User Goals

+* To easily navigate the site on any device they chose.
 * To easily play the game on any device they chose.
 * To understand the purpose of the website and what is on offer to them as a user.
 * To see contact details to reach the website owner.